-|Location-based matching||The easiest algorithm.
-The app uses the data about users’ current location, their distance preferences, some basic settings like age and gender, and forms the list of potential matches.|
+|Location-based matching||This is the easiest algorithm.
+Here, the app uses the data about the user's current location, distance preferences, and basic preference settings like age and gender to form a list of potential matches.|

 |Calculation-based matching||This algorithm is used to evaluate the results of questionnaires.
-When preparing the list of potential matches, it takes into account not only distance preferences but also the percentage of coinciding answers and skipped questions.|
+When preparing the list of potential matches, it considers distance preferences and the percentage of coinciding answers and skipped questions.|

 |Preference-based matching||This type of algorithm takes into account users’ activity on social networks.
-Such an approach dramatically raises the accuracy of the matching process as it analyses the preferred posts, comments, groups, and other social activity.|
+Such an approach dramatically raises the accuracy of the matching process as it analyses the preferred posts, comments, groups, and other social activities.|

-|AI-based matching||The most modern and accurate type of algorithm.
-The Artificial Intelligence (AI) approach allows us to take into account many different factors and the analysis of Big Data.
-It can process information about hobbies, interests, age, social activity, behavior.|
+|AI-based matching||This is the most modern and accurate type of algorithm.
+The Artificial Intelligence (AI) approach allows us to consider many different factors in combination with Big Data analysis.
+For example, this matching algorithm can process information about hobbies, interests, age, social activity, and behavior.|

 Technology Stack for a Dating App

-- Mobile Development: Kotlin for Android, iOS for Swift
+- Mobile development: Kotlin for Android, iOS for Swift

-- Admin Panel Development: Node.js, React.js
+- Admin panel development: Node.js, React.js

 - Database: PostgreSQL, MongoDB

-- Cloud Storage: Amazon S3
+- Cloud storage: Amazon S3

-- Backend Development: PHP, Symfony, Laravel
+- Backend development: PHP, Symfony, Laravel

-- General Utilities: Firebase, Google Analytics, Twilio, Google Maps.
+- General utilities: Firebase, Google Analytics, Twilio, Google Maps.

 Dating App Development Cost

-|Server & API||458||115||69||642||80|
+|Server interaction & API||32||–||1600|

 How to Monetize a Dating App

-Often businesses launch the MVP of an application without any kind of monetization, just to validate the main idea of the product and attract the users.
-If everything goes smoothly, you can then implement various monetization strategies.
-At the end of the day, it is all about the money.
+Often, businesses launch the app’s MVP to validate the main idea of the product and attract users without any monetization strategy in mind.
+If everything goes smoothly, then you can implement various monetization strategies.
+For dating applications, owners can consider the following business models:

-That’s the first idea that comes to mind.
+This model is often the first idea that comes to mind.
 Premium account gives the users access to some additional tempting options, like:

-- Who looks through your profile,
+- Who looks through your profile;

-- Who likes you,
+- Who likes you;

-- More matches per day,
+- More matches per day;

-- Advanced filter for searching,
+- Advanced filter for searching;

 - Free of ads usage, etc.

-- Themed emojis,
+- Themed emojis;

-- Special compliments,
+- Special compliments;

-- Different types of reactions,
+- Different types of reactions;